KnightBadaru/Knight.Response/src/Knight.Response.Mvc/README.md

 # Knight.Response.Mvc

 `Knight.Response.Mvc` provides integration between **Knight.Response** and **ASP.NET MVC / Web API 2 (System.Web on .NET Framework 4.7.1+)**.
-It brings consistent API response handling, including `ProblemDetails` compatibility and factory methods for building standardized responses.
+It ensures consistent API response handling with standardized result-to-HTTP mapping, including `ProblemDetails` compatibility, validation error shaping, and factory methods.

 This package is the **MVC counterpart** to `Knight.Response.AspNetCore`, designed for projects that cannot use ASP.NET Core but still want the same structured response model.